Trent McLaren says the best way to understand how to retain your staff or keep them engaged is to understand the reasons why employees leave.

 However, you are responsible for the work environment that enables them to do this.
 And they are responsible for doing it.

-Maybe it’s time to review your firm’s work from home policy.
-If you’re running on cloud accounting ledgers and reporting suites, then there’s no real reason for your staff needs to be in the office every day of the week.
+Covid has made us all update our work from home policy!
+Even post Covid, if you’re running on cloud accounting ledgers and reporting suites, there’s no real reason for your staff to be in the office every day of the week.
 Unless to satisfy your ability to see them at work, working.

 How to retain this employee: Change the dynamic.
 List the days that they definitely need to be at work.
 Say, Mondays and Fridays, plus any days when they’re meeting clients at the office.